Brain-cat/VillagersRevenge/README.md

 <h3>Movement</h3>
 <p class="padded">
 The defult movement keys are 'W A S D' or the arrow keys to move your character.
-'W' moves the character up and 'A' moves the           character right and so on.
+'W' moves the character up and 'A' moves the           character left and so on.
 </p>

 <h3>Inventory</h3>